usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-4.rst

    - **serialize**: convert an in-memory object (e.g., NumPy array) into a file
    - **deserialize**: read the file back into an object

+   You may optionally define **validate** to validate the argument types for these methods.

+.. _tutorial-1-part-4-register-artifact-task:

 .. figure:: _static/screenshots/artifact_task_plugin.png
    :alt: Screenshot of a job producing an artifact.
    :width: 100%
    :figclass: big-image border-image clickable-image

    Defining an Artifact Task Plugin requires creating a subclass of ``ArtifactTaskInterface``.
-The validation method is undefined here but can validate the arguments for the serialize and deserialize function.

 .. admonition:: Steps (finalized)

    1. In the **Task Form** window, select **Artifact** and enter the name ``NumpyArrayArtifactTask``
    2. Leave the output params blank - our Artifact Task is basic and requires no special arguments

 Once registered, Dioptra will know how to store and retrieve this object type.
+We invoke the logic through the use of **Artifact Tasks** in Entrypoints.

 Modify Entrypoint 3